-We point out if there are other persons responsible for the processing of personal data in individual cases.
+We point out if there are other persons responsible for processing personal data in individual cases.

-Personal data is any information that relates to an identified or identifiable person.
-A data subject is a person about whom personal data is processed.
+Personal data is any information relating to an identified or identifiable natural person.
+A data subject is a person about whom we process personal data.

-Processing includes any handling of personal data, regardless of the means and procedures used, in particular the storage, disclosure, acquisition, collection, deletion, storage, modification, destruction and use of personal data.
+Processing includes any handling of personal data, regardless of the means and procedures used, such as retrieving, matching, adapting, archiving, storing, reading, disclosing, procuring, recording, collecting, deleting, disclosing, organising, storing, modifying, disseminating, linking, destroying and using personal data.

 2.2 Legal basis

-We process personal data in accordance with Swiss data protection law, such as in particular the Federal Data Protection Act (DPA) and the Ordinance to the Federal Data Protection Act (FDPA).
+We process personal data in accordance with Swiss data protection law, such as in particular the Federal Data Protection Act (Data Protection Act, DPA) and the Data Protection Ordinance (Data Protection Ordinance, DPA).

-We process the personal data that is required to enable us to carry out our activities and operations in a sustainable, user-friendly, secure and reliable manner.
+We process those personal data that are necessary in order to carry out our activities and operations in a sustainable, user-friendly, secure and reliable manner.
 Such personal data may in particular fall into the categories of inventory and contact data, browser and device data, content data, meta or marginal data and usage data, location data, sales data as well as contract and payment data.

-We process personal data for the period of time necessary for the relevant purpose(s) or as required by law.
-Personal data whose processing is no longer required is anonymised or deleted.
+We process personal data for the period necessary for the relevant purpose(s) or as required by law.
+Personal data whose processing is no longer necessary will be anonymised or deleted.

-In this context, we process in particular information that a data subject voluntarily and self-submits to us when contacting us - for example, by letter, email, instant messaging, contact form, social media or telephone - or when registering for a user account.
-We may store such information, for example, in an address book or with comparable tools.
-If we receive data about other persons, the transmitting persons are obliged to ensure data protection with respect to such persons and to ensure the accuracy of such personal data.
+In this context, we process in particular information that a data subject provides to us voluntarily when contacting us - for example by letter post, email, instant messaging, contact form, social media or telephone - or when registering for a user account.
+We may store such information in an address book or similar means, for example.
+If we receive data about other persons, the transmitting persons are obliged to ensure data protection with regard to these persons as well as to ensure the accuracy of this personal data.

 We also process personal data that we receive from third parties, obtain from publicly accessible sources or collect in the course of our activities and operations, if and to the extent that such processing is permitted for legal reasons.